Spud-Lord/The-Formula-Front-Wars---The-Text-Adventure/README.md

 <b>The Formula Front War - Part of the World Space Command Saga</b>

-There are two versions of the latest V0.5.1 Beta:
+There are two versions available to download:
-Windows Version (Called V0.5.1)
+Windows
-Mac Version (Called MV0.5.1)
+Mac

 The different versions are available in the release section